Pressure-transmitter_side-cut2

 Electronics and ASIC

-The pressure transmitters from Trafag are well known for high performance and reliability.
+The pressure transmitters from Trafag are well known for their high performance and reliability.
 The sensor element is an important part, but the pressure transmitter electronics are just as important.
-Trafag has developed an ASIC (Application Specific Integrated Circuit) specific for their pressure transmitters to ensure high quality signal conditioning and low noise.
+Trafag has developed an ASIC (Application Specific Integrated Circuit) specifically for their pressure transmitters to ensure high-quality signal conditioning and low noise.

 • The ASIC supports all sensor technologies (thin-film on steel, thick-film on ceramic and piezoresistive)

-• Multi parameter signal conditioning with advanced 3d-mapping, for ex. temperature compensation
+• Multi-parameter signal conditioning with advanced 3D mapping, such as temperature compensation